The Brand is all about

-The discussion on the U.S. beer market inevitably turns to Budweiser because of its beer preference and its corner on the American suds market, no matter which segment is discussed.
-After all, how many other crowded consumer categories can boast a market leader with a 50 percent share?
+The discussion on the U.S. beer market does not often talk about the beer drinker.
+It inevitably turns to Budweiser because of its beer preference and its corner on the American suds. market.
+But no matter which segment is discussed.
+After all, how many other crowded consumer categories can boast a market leader with a 50 percent share of beer drinker preference?

 Stealing Share has investigated the beer market in the U.S. many times (read our beer market study here), and our brand work has carved out plenty of opportunity for some of America’s most successful micro-brews and we have delved deeply into the reasons why a beer drinker chooses the beer they prefer.

 Taste has nothing to do with it.
 Beer preference is something else altogether.

 How we can possibly say that when we have heard plenty of Bud drinkers, for example, proclaim that the only way Coors would cross their lips is when they are cold and dead because of its taste?
 You see, in our own blind taste tests, not a single beer drinker could tell which beer was Bud, Coors or Miller.
 What this means is that there is something else going on in beer brand preference and it is not about taste.

 Research demonstrates that it is all about brand and, thus far, Budweiser has owned the leading brand.
 However, market forces are changing and the opportunity for the rest of the market to take advantage is finally here.
 What will InBev ownership mean to the flagship US brand?

 That is a topic for another day.
 For now let’s examine taste vs. brand.
 If you are foolish enough to ask beer drinker why they prefer the brand of beer they buy, they will emphatically tell you because they love the taste.
 (Which helps explain why Boston Beer is trying so hard to convince us its beer “tastes better”).